Navigating the Great Resignation

 The Evolution of Capitalism

-From Shareholders to Stakeholders In August 2019, Chief Executives from the Business Roundtable, including those from Apple and JPMorgan Chase, argued that companies should no longer advance only the interests of shareholders.
+From Shareholders to Stakeholders: In August 2019, Chief Executives from the Business Roundtable, including those from Apple and JPMorgan Chase, argued that companies should no longer advance only the interests of shareholders.
 The shift comes at a moment of increasing distress in the corporate world amidst global discontent over income inequality, sustainability and substandard quality of work-life.
 Business as usual is no longer acceptable.
 Though this shift seems unique, history shows us that capitalism has evolved numerous times over the centuries.
 At this inflection point, what can businesses do to survive and thrive, and who are the bellwethers to listen to within our organisations?